jharwell/sierra/docs/index.rst

    SIERRA architecture, organized by pipeline stage, left to right.
 High-level inputs/outputs and active plugins and shown for each stage. “...”  indicates areas of further extensibility and customization via new plugins.
 “Host machine” indicates the machine SIERRA was invoked on.
+The active plugins in each stage and what they cumulatively enable are highlighted in red.

 .. include:: src/description.rst